 Whether you’re an employer, contractor or consultant, working on a nuclear, renewables, oil and gas, utilities, railways, roads and bridges, ports and harbours, retail, education or residential project.
 We use our experience and industry knowledge to deliver the results you need in the timescales you need them.

-Kate Kirby, partner in the construction team at DWF, comments on the IHS Markit/CIPS construction PMI data released today.
+David Vayro, construction partner at global legal business DWF comments on the IHS Markit/CIPS construction PMI data released today.